Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 # 17. Submission timetable

-The Stage One deadline is **18 November 2026 at 4.00 pm UK time**.
+The MRC Proof of Concept Stage One deadline is **18 November 2026 at 4.00 pm UK time**.
 King’s institutional deadlines will be earlier.

+The timetable supports parallel preparation of the MRC Proof of Concept application and its primary backup route until an early-September submission decision is made.

 ## July to early August